-I forgot to add the tip tails before leaving, but the kite did well up to perhaps 20kph.
-The extra tails should extend the wind range up towards 30kph.
+I forgot to add the tip tails before leaving, but the kite did well up to perhaps 20 kph.
+The extra tails should extend the wind range up toward 30 kph.

 But, it seems we have a flying Paper Delta.
 Progress has been made.

-Back to the drawing board.
-Coming up - a beefed-up spreader, a little lighter at the tips, a little bigger in the middle and a few more layers of paper and tape where it counts...
+So it was back to the drawing board.
+Some more mods are coming up—a beefed-up spreader which will be a little lighter at the tips, a little bigger in the middle, and having a few more layers of paper and tape where it counts.

-Oh and for good measure, tip-tails to prevent tight looping when the kite is flying in 30kph gusts.
+Oh, and for good measure, tip tails will prevent tight looping when the kite is flying in 30 kph gusts.

 Delta #2 Climbs Higher